Actindo-AG/Documentation/Accounting/Operation/06_DeleteBookings.md

 2. The existing booking details are displayed in the input line fields.

 3. Click the *DELETE* button.
-A window comes up asking for confirmation.
+A confirmation window is displayed.
   > [Warning] Be aware that the existing booking will be deleted permanently.

-4. Click the [OK] button to confirm.
+4. Click the [Ok] button to confirm the action.
 A message above the input line confirms that the booking has been deleted.
 The deleted booking disappears from the bookings list.

   ![Booking deleted](/Assets/Screenshots/Accounting/Book/Bookings/Bookings_Booking_Deleted.png "[Booking deleted]")